 The money in China is called yuan (said like the letter U and N pushed together into one syllable).
 It is also referred to as renminbi or RMB.
-Renminbi means “the people’s coin”.
-As of March of 2016 the exchange rate is 6.3 RMB to 1 USD.
+Renminbi means “the people’s coin.”
+As of February of 2023 the exchange rate is 6.87 RMB to 1 USD.

 There are ATMs all over China and you will be able to take money out using them, however I recommend exchanging for some RMB in your home country before coming to China.
 Many hotels will take credit cards such as Visa, but most restaurants, train, and bus stations will not.

-Most cities have a good network of buses, each ride costing 1 or 2 RMB typically.
+Most cities have a good network of buses, each ride costing one or two RMB typically.
 Provincial capitals such as Chengdu or Hangzhou have subway systems, which go all over the city and cost a few RMB per ride.
 Every city has at least one major bus station where buses to all over China can be found.